 After being hit by a vehicle, it’s a good idea to contact an experienced pedestrian accident attorney in Boston.
-If you’ve been injured in such an accident, contact Kelly & Associates for help.
+If you’ve been injured in such an accident, contact Michael Kelly for help.

 Nothing is better than a brisk, long walk.
 Whether it is an integral component of your exercise regimen, getting from one point to the next, or just a relaxing stroll so you can gather your thoughts, there are many benefits provided by walking.
 Unfortunately, we forget at times that walking near the street can be as dangerous as driving a car.
 You always need to be on the lookout for potential hazards that are in your path, particularly vehicles with inattentive drivers.

 The National Highway Traffic Safety Administration conducted a research study on pedestrians for the years 2000 to 2009.
 The study found that on average, pedestrians were involved in 11% of fatal traffic-related accidents.
 In 2009 alone, 4,092 pedestrians died in traffic accidents.

 Although fatal pedestrian-related accidents are caused by many things, the most common causes of fatalities may be attributed to the following:

 - Age (the very old and the very young)